Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Framework and Definitions

 for all possible $\mathcal{D}$.
 The location of the positive pole and the amplitude of the angular power spectrum term of $\mathcal{D}_\mathcal{I}(\mathcal{M})$ are denoted as $\hat{\Omega}_\mathcal{I}(\mathcal{M})$ and $C_\mathcal{I}(\mathcal{M})$, respectively.
 Next, we define the \emph{inferred version} of $\mathcal{M}$ (inferred $\mathcal{M}$) as the map

-Finally, we define the \emph{natural coordinate system} of $\mathcal{M}$ as the coordinate system in which the positive pole of $\mathcal{D}_\mathcal{I}$ coincides with $\hat{z}$ and the $m=\ell$ harmonic coefficient $a_{3,3}$ of its octupole moment is real and positive.
+Finally, we define a \emph{natural coordinate system} of $\mathcal{M}$ as a coordinate system in which the positive pole of $\mathcal{D}_\mathcal{I}$ coincides with $\hat{z}$ and the $m=\ell$ harmonic coefficient $a_{3,3}$ of its octupole moment is real and positive.
+Because $Y_{3 3} \propto e^{3i\phi}$, there are three such coordinate systems, related by rotations of $2\pi/3$ about the positive pole of $\mathcal{D}_\mathcal{I}$.
+Since this choice of orientation is immaterial, we choose one of these three possible coordinate systems and refer to it as \emph{the} natural coordinate system for simplicity.
+Fig. \ref{fig:equirectangular} indicates the chosen natural coordinate system.